pyliaorachel/pyliaorachel.github.io/_posts/tutorial/Hardware/2017-04-13-esp8266-with-arduino-trials-and-errors.md

 1. __NEVER connect Vcc and other pins to 5V.__
     - ESP8266 operates on 3.3V; connecting pins to 5V may damage the module.
-    - For Rx/Tx pins, the one receiving data through Arduino board should theoretically also be logically shifted down to 5V; but many people didn't encounter problem connecting them directly to each other's pins, including me.
+    - For Rx/Tx pins, the one receiving data through Arduino board should theoretically also be logically shifted down to 3.3V; but many people didn't encounter problem connecting them directly to each other's pins, including me.
 1. __DON'T connect 3.3V power pin of Arduino to ESP8266.
 Use a logic level converter to bring 5V down to 3.3V.__
     - The max limit of current flowing out of that pin is around 50 mA, which usually is not enough.
 That's why we need a __logic level converter__; there are [other ways](http://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/) to bring 5V down to 3.3V, but using logic level converter ensures a better transmission performance.
-You can also connect it to external power source, which should be the best way.
+You can also connect it to external power source, which should be the best way to ensure stability.
 2. __Rx-Rx, Tx-Tx: uploading program from computer to ESP8266 via Arduino board; Rx-Tx, Tx-Rx: letting Arduino board talk to ESP8266.__
-    - Think of Rx-Rx, Tx-Tx as making Arduino board a channel between the computer and ESP8266; whatever goes to the Arduino board goes to ESP8266, and whatever ESP8266 sends back goes to the computer!
+    - Think of Rx-Rx, Tx-Tx as making Arduino board a channel between the computer and ESP8266; whatever goes to the Arduino board goes to ESP8266, and whatever ESP8266 sends back goes to the computer.
     - Think of Rx-Tx, Tx-Rx as making Arduino talk to ESP8266, so probably you would have some program in Arduino sending and receiving data/commands via its own serial ports.
 3. __I don't know what CH_PD port does.
 Normally just leave it at 3.3V.__
-4. __If thinking of ESP8266 as an Arduino board, Rx, Tx, GPIO0, and GPIO2 are the possible digital pins, where Rx/Tx are the predefined Serial ports.__
+4. __If thinking of ESP8266 as an Arduino board, then Rx, Tx, GPIO0, and GPIO2 are the possible digital pins, where Rx/Tx are the predefined Serial ports.__
     - If you are programming directly into ESP8266, then when using up Rx and Tx, you would probably find yourself out of Serial ports for debugging.
-I'm not sure how it can be solved, but probably you can [set GPIO2 as the TX pin](https://github.com/esp8266/Arduino/blob/master/doc/reference.md) or [extend your ports](http://www.forward.com.au/pfod/ESP8266/GPIOpins/index.html).
+I'm not sure how it can be solved, but probably you can [set GPIO2 as the TX pin for debugging](https://github.com/esp8266/Arduino/blob/master/doc/reference.md) or [extend your ports](http://www.forward.com.au/pfod/ESP8266/GPIOpins/index.html).
 Not sure if they make sense for ESP-01 model (try it and tell me).
     - [Learn more on GPIO ports](http://www.forward.com.au/pfod/ESP8266/GPIOpins/index.html)

 ### Basics of AT Commands

-If you have experienced with using terminals, then AT commands are of the same concept as those commands you put into the terminal.
+If you have experience using terminals, then AT commands are of the same concept as those commands you put into the terminal.
 In terminal, when you input `ls` and send, some programs would be run, then some outputs would be sent back to your terminal window and shown.
 You interact via the terminal with your computer software with a set of commands available.

-Similarly, you interact via the __serial monitor__ with your ESP8266 with a set of __AT commands__ available.
+Similarly, __you interact via the serial monitor with your ESP8266 with a set of AT commands available__.

 Simple, isn't it?
 Instead of guiding you through how to send the various AT commands, I'll only use 2 AT commands to test the module in the following section - `AT` and `AT+GMR`.
-You should try more yourself looking at [this doc](https://www.espressif.com/sites/default/files/documentation/4a-esp8266_at_instruction_set_en.pdf), including how to scan for available WiFis and connect to them via AT commands, but I do not tend to terrify you with a bunch of those commands.
+You should try more yourself looking at [this doc](https://www.espressif.com/sites/default/files/documentation/4a-esp8266_at_instruction_set_en.pdf), including how to scan for available WiFis and connect to them via AT commands, but I do not tend to terrify you with a bunch of those commands, as they are not needed if you are using libraries that wraps up those commands for you.

 But knowing how this mechanism drives the interaction with ESP8266 is essential in effective comprehension of the libraries used in the following sections.